Reading & Phonics

 We aim to triangulate our reading in Key Stage Two so that Guided Reading, class novel and texts in Topic are all linked in order to support reading enjoyment, broaden vocabulary and secure knowledge acquisition.

 Guided Reading is taught at least three times a week and is based on a whole class approach to Guided Reading.
 In addition to this, our English teaching sequence always starts with a reading week and a focus on vocabulary.

-Reading is assessed regularly using the milestones from our Cornerstones Assessment framework as well as the national reading standards at the end of Year Six.
+Reading is assessed regularly using the milestones from our assessment framework as well as the national reading standards at the end of Year Six.

 For children who may need extra support we also provide a range of reading interventions lead by our intervention teachers and teaching assistants.